 As a private patient, you will enjoy peace of mind knowing you, your child or family member will receive the highest standard of medical services along with the special privileges of private care such as:

-•health fund gap or excess paid by Wimmera Health Care Group
+•Health fund gap and excess reimbursed by Wimmera Health Care Group

-•welcome pack and free voucher at the Hospital Coffee Shop
+•Welcome pack and free voucher at the Hospital Coffee Shop (for overnight admissions)

 By using your private health insurance, you are helping Wimmera Health Care Group to maintain facilities and provide more equipment and services.
-You will not be out of pocket and Wimmera Health Care Group will benefit from your decision.
+Your choice to be a private patient will make a real contribution to the future of local health services.

 Accounts Receivable (for payments to WHCG)